AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/plan-project.md

 For more information about Schedules, see the article [Create a schedule](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md).

-### Manage additional information needed for planning the project
+### Manage additional information needed for planning the project {#manage-additional-information-needed-for-planning-the-project}

 When planning a project, there is additional information that must be set up before you can start working on the project.&nbsp;